pironic/WG2OvR/README.md

 A simple php exporter of the WorldGuard regions formats into the Overviewer regions format.
 This script will generate visible isometric cubes on their Overviewer maps of where their WorldGaurd/WorldEdit regions are.

+Updates are now being commited to https://github.com/pironic/Minecraft-Overviewer-Addons/tree/master/WG2OvR instead of this repo.

 Requirements
 -------